Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/index.md

 ### Controlling assembly scanning using the command line

 A list of assemblies to scan can also be controlled using the `/scannedAssemblies` switch.
-If this option is used, the `NServiceBus.Host.exe` loads only assemblies (with references) that have been explicitly listed on the command line.
+If this option is used, the `NServiceBus.Host.exe` loads only assemblies that have been explicitly listed on the command line.
 Each assembly must be added using a separate switch:

 `NServiceBus.Host.exe /scannedAssemblies:"NServiceBus.Host" /scannedAssemblies:"MyMessages" /scannedAssemblies:"MyEndpoint"`

-NOTE: The `NServiceBus.Host` assembly must be listed explicitly.
-In this case `NServiceBus.Core` is loaded as a reference and need not be specified separately.
+NOTE: Each assembly is loaded using a call to `Assembly.Load` method.
+This means that the host will load each assembly and all assemblies it depends on.

+NOTE: It is mandatory to include `NServiceBus.Host` in the `/scannedAssemblies` list as shown in the example above.
+As `NServiceBus.Host` references `NServiceBus.Core`, the latter can be safely omitted from the list.

 ## Application Domains